SEscobedo/artastra/README.md

 And add threejs code to render scene as usual.

-Objects available: Sun, Mercury, Venus, Earth, Moon, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.
+Available objects: Sun, Mercury, Venus, Earth, Moon, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.
 You cand also create Random Stars with the method `CreateRandomStars()`.
 Textures can be dowloaded from the repo.